-Funky
+Funky Frame

-The PSPWA Framework
+The PSPWA JavaScript Framework

 What is a PSPWA?

-Now, before you roll your eyes and mutter "great, another acronym"—this isn't a new concept we invented to sound clever.
 The pattern of combining PWA capabilities with SPA architecture has been around for years.
 Gmail does it.
 Twitter does it.
 Most modern web apps worth their salt do it.
 We just gave it a name that's easier to Google.

 The Family Tree